realworldocaml/book/en/inside-the-runtime.md

 The GC maintains a directed graph in which heap blocks are nodes, and there is an edge from heap block `b1` to heap block `b2` if some field of `b1` points to `b2`.
 All blocks reachable from the roots by following edges in the graph must be retained, and unreachable blocks can be reused by the application.

-This strategy is commonly known as *mark and sweep* garbage collection.
+The algorithm used by OCaml to perform this heap traversal is commonly known as *mark and sweep* garbage collection, and we'll explain it further now.

 ## Generational garbage collection